singhster7/singhster7/README.md

  A Final Year Student at Kalinga Institute of Industrial Technology, India.
 </h3>
 <strong>
- I specialise in Frontend Web Development and have strong grasp of JavaScript Concepts as well as it's frameworks like React and NextJS
+ I specialise in Frontend Web Development and have strong grasp of JavaScript Concepts as well as it's frameworks like React and NextJS.
 </strong>